Tonight Alive: 2008: Formation

-All Shapes & Disguises and Consider This EP (2009–2010)
+2009–2010: All Shapes and Disguises and Consider This EP

 In 2009, the band entered the studio to record their debut self-funded EP All Shapes & Disguises with producer Greg Stace and producer Dave Petrovic, which was released in June 2010, with their music video and debut single "Wasting Away" being released that same month.
 McDougall was still in school at the time.
 She took time off school to record, and her parents covered her share of the cost to rent studio space.

 The track "Closer" was featured on season six of the US reality TV show The Hills.

 In November 2010, the band released a three-track EP Consider This, before heading on a national tour with Australian band Sienna Skies.

-What Are You So Scared Of?
-(2011−2012)
+2011–2012: What Are You So Scared Of?

 After being noticed by some large record labels, Tonight Alive was invited to play a showcase.
 Despite both guitarists, Taahi and Hardy, snapping a string each on the first song, the band was signed anyway.

 In late 2010, a demo of Tonight Alive's new material landed on producer Mark Trombino's desk.
 He then contacted the band, wanting to take part in producing their debut full-length record.

-"For him to contact us, and say he was interested, was a big deal," says Jenna.
-"We couldn't believe he'd put himself out like that.
+Speaking on behalf of the band, Jenna reflected, "For him to contact us, and say he was interested, was a big deal.
+We couldn't believe he'd put himself out like that.
 He's amazing.
-Mark created the albums we all grew up listening to - the albums that launched the careers of all these great bands."
+Mark created the albums we all grew up listening to – the albums that launched the careers of all these great bands."

 In the early months of 2011, Tonight Alive flew to Los Angeles and recorded their debut full-length at NRG Studios over two months.

 The track "To Die For", originally from the band's first EP All Shapes & Disguises and "Thank You and Goodnight", originally from the band's second EP Consider This, was re-recorded on this record.
 "Thank You & Goodnight" features guest vocals from Blink-182's Mark Hoppus.

 The first single, "Starlight", was released 1 July, and a music video was released three days later.
 The second single, "Let It Land" was released along with a music video for the track on 19 September.

 Tonight Alive toured the US and took part on the annual Bamboozle festival, playing the 1 May date on the Zumiez stage alongside New Found Glory, Valencia, Thrice, The Downtown Fiction and more.

 The band is featured on the Punk Goes Pop 4 compilation CD, covering "Little Lion Man" by British indie rock band, Mumford & Sons, which was released on 21 November.